 Options are not investments — they’re speculative tools.
 Writing covered calls against stock you own can provide income with low risk if done right.
 Buying options requires timing and market skill.

-Learn everything you can about options before trading.
+Learn about options before trading.
 Losses can quickly exceed 40% if you're not well-prepared.
-Certain short-term option plays—like BITX (if Bitcoin is rising), TQQQ (bullish on the market), SQQQ (bearish on the market), UVIX (betting on volatility), or SOXL or USD (bullish on chip makers)—can either become worthless or multiply rapidly during sharp moves (they usually go down later.)
-These instruments track daily price changes, which means they tend to degrade over time unless timed precisely.
-While they can offer high rewards, they are best viewed as high-risk speculation.
-For skilled traders, they may offer opportunities, but identifying the right moment is extremely challenging.
+Certain short-term option plays—such as BITX (bullish on Bitcoin), TQQQ (bullish on the market), SQQQ (bearish on the market), UVIX (betting on volatility), and SOXL or USD (bullish on chip makers)—can either become worthless or multiply rapidly during sharp moves.
+However, they typically degrade over time unless timed precisely.
+While they offer high reward potential, they are best viewed as high-risk speculation.
+Skilled traders may find opportunities here, but timing these plays is extremely challenging.

 If a clear read hasn't emerged by 10:30 AM, consider stepping aside for the day.
 Recognizing when not to trade is often as valuable as knowing when to enter.